fuzehq/documentation/pages/walkthroughs/payments.md

 }
 ```

-### Create an invoice
+### Create a payment
-Once a counterparty is created, you can create a payment request using the `invoice` endpoint.
+Once a counterparty is created, you can create a payment request using the `payment` endpoint.
 You will need to pass the
 following parameters:

 - `clientIdentifier`: The counterparty identifier you passed while creating the counterparty.
 - `symbol`: The currency to request payment in.
-- `quantity`: The amount of the invoice.
+- `quantity`: The amount of the payment.
 - `chain`: The blockchain to use for the transaction.
 - `network`: The network to use for the transaction.
 - `clientOrderId`: Optional idempotency key which ensures the same order is not placed twice.